 As networking and security becomes increasingly more complex within this new environment, organizations are turning to technologies like SD-WAN and now SASE to enable speedier and more agile digital business transformations and workforce mobility.

 The emergence of SASE is rooted in the rise of distributed organizations and its accompanying workforce.
 It enables remote workers to gain full access to designated company applications and resources while offering a much simpler secure connectivity model for cloud-first enterprises, bringing security functions wherever they’re needed.

-By 2024, it has been predicted that 40% of enterprises will have explicit strategies to adopt SASE, which goes to further demonstrate the urgent need for flexible “anytime, anywhere” solutions that can deliver secure remote access (SRA) at scale.3 SASE enables organizations to deliver protected networking and security services in a consistent way and support the unceasing movement towards digital business transformation and workforce mobility.
+According to Gartner, by 2025 at least 60% of enterprises will have explicit strategies and timelines for SASE adoption, up from 10% in 2020.
+This demonstrates the urgent need for flexible “anytime, anywhere” solutions that can deliver secure remote access (SRA) at scale.3 SASE enables organizations to deliver protected networking and security services in a consistent way and support the unceasing movement towards digital business transformation and workforce mobility.

 How SASE Delivers

 SASE consists of a layered, interwoven fabric of network and security technologies that protect an organization’s data and systems from unwanted access.
 The architecture weaves into an ecosystem of “Network as a Service” and “Network Security as a Service” as depicted in the diagram below, resulting in a unified connectivity experience that is ubiquitously available anywhere and anytime.